jordanbell2357/jordanbell2357.github.io/.ipynb_checkpoints/examples-checkpoint.md

 - [{{example.title}}]({{ example.url }})
 {% endfor %}

-## Focal length and radius of curvature of parabolas
+## Radius of curvature of parabolas

 {% for example in curvature %}
 - [{{example.title}}]({{ example.url }})